-Professor D. Ostergren, Director of the graduate program in environmental education Professor L. Gascho, Executive Director of Merry Lea Environmental Learning Center Associate Professor J. Schramm Assistant Professor J. Pontius
+Professor D. Ostergren, Director of the graduate program in environmental education Associate Professors J. Schramm, J. Pontius

 Program description

 The fall Graduate Semester in Sustainability is a residential problem-based program, focused on understanding sustainable and regenerative communities by examining the local watershed.
 A cohort of students spends the fall semester in full-time residence at Merry Lea's Rieth Village, where they closely evaluate day-to-day decisions and make sustainable living choices concerning both personal lifestyle and community life.
 They study the structures and functions of both societal systems and ecosystems at Merry Lea and in the surrounding region.
 Students engage in critical issues of local concern.
 Students and faculty from diverse backgrounds and expertise engage with people from the local community who are faced with real environmental issues.
 They grapple with the complexity of and interdisciplinary nature of possible solutions.